PHYSICAL EDUCATION COURSES

 - Physical Education Leadership: Full Year, Alternate Day (.5 Credit), MHS

 Students in this course will, in addition to the regular physical education curriculum, be involved in a variety of workshops, initiatives and events to raise awareness of critical academic, athletic and social issues in today’s society.
 Participants will develop valuable leadership skills and create a connection with other student groups (ie: elementary and middle school students) in the Massapequa community.
 This course aims to provide a platform to create meaningful positive change throughout the Massapequa School District.
-Note: this course will take the place of a student’s regular grade 11 or grade 12 physical education course.
+Note: this course is for students in Grade 12 only and will take the place of their regular grade 12 physical education course.

 - Recommendation from Physical Education staff